aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 :::

-Suisei chose to make her 3D reveal event into a 3D live, which was the first time in Hololive.
+Suisei chose to make her 3D reveal event into a 3D live, which was the first time in hololive.
 She also revealed This was also the reason she caught even more attractions from all over the world.

 Toko chose to sing Hello for the start and RE:I AM to end the stream.